 - The Band 3 exchange protein then faciitates the diffusion of bicarbonate out of the cell, and chloride into the cell.

 - This whole process happens very rapidly, well within the circulating time

 - The reverse events take place in the pulmonary capillaries:

-- Bicarbonate is pumped back into the red cell, and chloride pumped out
+- Bicarbonate diffuses back into the red cell, and chloride diffuses out

 - Carbonic anhydrase converts bicarbonate back into carbon dioxide and water